aravindavk/gluster_changelog_to_workload/README.md

 ## TODO/Issues:

+- [ ] Exact time of each file operation is not available from Changelogs.
+We need to use Changelog rollover time(Changelog file suffix) as FOP Timestamp.
 - [ ] Script will not detect the files which are existed before enabling Changelog.(We can build the cache by crawling.
 NOT IMPLEMENTED)